-In the 1970's, the United States Department of Defense (DoD) initialized and led the Navigation System with Timing and 15 Ranging (NAVSTAR) program in order to establish a robust, stable, global satellite navigation system.
-Since the launch of the Navstar-1 satellite in 1978, a constellation of 24 early NAVSTAR satellites became the original space segment of fully operational Global Positioning System (GPS) around 1993.
+In the 1970s, the United States Department of Defense (DoD) initialized and led the Navigation System with Timing and Ranging (NAVSTAR) program in order to establish a robust, stable, global satellite navigation system.
+With the launch of the Navstar-1 satellite in 1978, a constellation of 24 early NAVSTAR satellites became the original space segment of fully operational Global Positioning System (GPS) around 1993.
 Owned by the US Government and operated by the United States Air Force, GPS provided two levels of service: Standard Positioning Service (SPS) and Precise Positioning Service (PPS).
-Also known as the military GPS service, the PPS was restricted to authorized users only (e.g. US Armed Forces, US Fedsystems (Peng et al., 2020), geo-science, space weather (Peng and Scales, 2019; Peng et al., 2019), survey, disaster services, object tracking, etc.
+Also known as the military GPS service, the PPS was restricted to authorized users only (e.g., US Armed Forces, US Federal agencies).

-20 eral agencies).
 The SPS performance was degraded intentionally via a program called "Selective Availability (SA)".
 SA was disabled in May 2000 by President Bill Clinton, which marked the era of scientific, civilian, and commercial usage of GPS.
-The positioning, navigation and timing (PNT) applications using GPS include (but are not limited to) astronomy, autonomous
+The positioning, navigation, and timing (PNT) applications using GPS include (but are not limited to) astronomy, autonomous systems (Peng et al., 2020), geoscience, space weather (Peng and Scales, 2019; Peng et al., 2019), survey, disaster services, object tracking, etc.